Micky373/Leaderboard_App/README.md

 ## Acknowledgments

-- A special thank for @fernandorpm for this amazing [README template](https://github.com/microverseinc/readme-template)
+- A special thank for @leopiresgoss for this amazing [README template](https://github.com/microverseinc/readme-template) and amazing color gradient choice

 ## 📝 License